jstetich/Lake_Water_Quality/Derived_Data/Assemble_CB_Lakes_Data_3.md

 ## Check Uniformity of Lake Context Data

 we construct a list of all MIDAS numbers reflected in any of the source data.
-The primary purpose is to check if MIDAS\< LAke NAme and Town are consistent across data sources, but it also provides a sumamry list of all Maoine Lakes with any monitoring data.
+The primary purpose is to check if MIDAS&lt; LAke NAme and Town are consistent across data sources, but it also provides a sumamry list of all Maoine Lakes with any monitoring data.

 ``` r
 # Pull out "MIDAS', 'Lake', and 'Town' data only